 Proper Hand Washing And Your Skin

-In recent times, news of the novel Coronavirus (nCoV) outbreak has dominated our media.
+In recent times, news of COVID-19 outbreak has dominated our media.
 There are many precautionary instructions across many platforms informing the general public on protecting themselves as well as those around them to prevent the spread of harmful viruses, germs and illnesses.
 One of the most effective ways to stop germs and viruses from spreading is proper hand hygiene.
 Hand washing is an important part of hand hygiene.

 Watch this video on Hand Washing Steps using the World Health Organization (WHO) Technique:

 This should take between 40-60secs.
 Summary of steps are here.